ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 This smart contract is very simple, it stores a message that is passed in when the contract is initialized and can be updated by calling the `update` function.

-### Step 10: Connect Metamask & Alchemy to your project
+### Step 10: Connect Metamask & Alchemy to your project {#connect-metamask-and-alchemy-to-your-project}

 We’ve created a Metamask wallet, Alchemy account, and written our smart contract, now it’s time to connect the three.